Lady Shore (1794 ship): Postscript

-The men and women in the long boat eventually made their way to Rio de Janeiro and then to Britain, in some cases via Lisbon.
+The men and women in the longboat eventually made their way to Rio de Janeiro and then to Britain, in some cases via Lisbon.

 The Spanish retained the female convicts, distributing them as servants among the ladies of the city.
 Some of the convict women became prostitutes.
 Some behaved well and ended up married and settled.
 Those who behaved in a "loose and disorderly manner" were imprisoned; eventually they converted to Roman Catholicism and reformed their ways.

-In November 1799, a Bow Street Officer had arrived in London from Portsmouth with Jean Sanlard, alias Provost, and Jean Baptiste Escala.
+In November 1799, a Bow Street Officer arrived in London from Portsmouth with Jean Sanlard, alias Provost, and Jean Baptiste Escala.
 They had been captured aboard a French frigate in the West Indies.
 Prevost was arrested for having assaulted and murdered "Wilcox".
 He was tried and hanged.

 In 1804, four Englishmen were captured on board several Spanish vessels.
 Three turned out to be members of the New South Wales Corps, who claimed not to have been part of the mutiny, and one was Lancelot Knowles.
 The Spanish authorities held them as prisoners of war at Buenos Aires.
 They had recently been freed and were being sent to Spain for onward transfer to England when they were captured.